ccpnmr/analysis/doc/static/README.txt

 CcpNmr-Structure, CcpNmr-Screen, and others.
 The name 'Analysis' will not be used for V3 versions.

-CcpNmr versions like '3.2.11m4' mean 'major version 3, minor version 2, release 11,
+CcpNmr versions like '3.2.11.m4' mean 'major version 3, minor version 2, release 11,
 data model version 4.
-The dat model version is used to control the backwards compatibility code.
-The revision number is given in the title bar of teh main window.
+The data model version is used to control the backwards compatibility code.
+The revision number is given in the title bar of the main window.

 1. Setup and installation